Fong Yue Ting v. United States: Fuller's dissent

 The Court's Chief Justice, Melville Fuller, dissented from the plurality opinion.
 Fuller argued that the Geary Act was improper insofar as it directed the performance of a judicial function in a particular way, without all the procedural guarantees of a judicial trial.
 Fuller also expressed concern that the Geary Act contained within it "the germs of the assertion of an unlimited and arbitrary power, in general, incompatible with the immutable principles of justice, inconsistent with the nature of our Government, and in conflict with the written Constitution by which that Government was created and those principles secured."

-Relation with other court cases

-Relation with other immigration cases decided at the time

-Fong Yue Ting v.
-United States is listed as one of the five Chinese Exclusion Cases.
-The other cases in the list include:
+Subsequent developments